 Our Personal Protective Equipment (PPE) training course is built to regulation standards.
 This class discusses topics including establishing a program, classifications of PPE, hazards, and more.

-This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
-In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam.
+In regards to PPE testing.
+This presentation includes intermittent practice quiz questions to prepare for the final written PPE hazard assessment included with the course.
+In addition to the written exam, this course also includes a PPE checklist.
+This is a ppe hazard assessment form for employers to use when administering a practical exam.

 Though you will still need to familiarize yourself with all other applicable federal, state, provincial, territorial, and local standards, this training encompasses the following standards for PPE: